Systems / lead response

 How many times should I follow up with a lead before giving up?

 At least five times.
 Most sales need five or more follow-ups to close, yet 44% of businesses give up after a single attempt (Marketing Donut).
-A lead that went quiet usually wasn't uninterested — it was waiting for the third or fourth touch.
+A lead that went quiet usually wasn't uninterested.
+It was waiting for the third or fourth touch.
 Automate the cadence so it never depends on you remembering.

 Do I need more leads or a better system?

 Almost always a better system.
 If your follow-up leaks, more leads just leak faster at a higher cost per lost lead.
-The businesses that grow without burning money on ads usually didn't find a better lead source — they stopped losing the leads they already had.
+The businesses that grow without burning money on ads usually didn't find a better lead source.
+They stopped losing the leads they already had.

 Want this built for your business?

-We build the lead-response systems — instant reply, missed-call text-back, and automated follow-up — that stop service businesses from leaking the leads they've already earned.
+We build the lead-response systems (instant reply, missed-call text-back, and automated follow-up) that stop service businesses from leaking the leads they've already earned.